 The clinical teaching sites utilised by the UNSW Medicine program are listed below.
-Students should note that rotations may still be required outside the Clinical Campus to which they have been allocated.
+Students should note that rotations may still be required outside the clinical campus to which they have been allocated.
 For example, during some Phase 2 clinical coursework terms and some Phase 3 courses (Psychiatry, O&G and Paediatrics), students may be required to spend time in attachments at various locations.
+Students will also be allocated to general practices and private hospitals in both metropolitan and rural locations throughout NSW and north-eastern Victoria.